-- Just like students do at home with their parents (on an evening) students will pair read texts to share skills so that ALL can access text level. - Children are grouped in such ways that they progress from guided reading to interdependent reading to independent reading. - Lower ability students will still access text level thanks to colour coding of text (see reading examples)
+- Just like students do at home with their parents (on an evening) students will pair read texts to share skills so that ALL can access the texts provided. - Children are grouped in such ways that they progress from guided reading to interdependent reading to independent reading. - SEN/LA pupils will be supported with colour coding of text (see reading examples) and additional support from the class teacher when accessing the text.